RichardKnop/machinery/README.md

 ### ResultBackend

 Result backend to use for keeping task states and results.
-This setting is optional, you can run Machinery without keeping track of task results.

 Currently supported backends are: